yanglyuxun/game_play_snake/README.md

 (MA(50) = Moving average 50)

 (Also see *analyze_all.ipynb*)

 ![Score plot](./5_5/plot50.png)

 ![Score plot](./7_7/plot50.png)

 ![Score plot](./10_10/plot50.png)

 Comparison:

 ![Score plot](./plot50.png)

+### About 15\*15 and 20\*20

+I also tried some experiments on 15\*15 and 20\*20 board sizes.
+But when the board size is such big, it is very tough for the program to find the rules in the beginning exploration.
+In limited time to let it to random walk, it hardly eat any fruit.
+(In my experiments, the max score is only 4 and 2.)
+So the positive reward samples are too few at the beginning, and it cannot learn any thing without those samples.
+Given more exploration time, it may work in bigger board sizes.

+## Analysis

 (To be continued...)